Lumacx/Starknet_2025_Narratum/docs/Story_Reader_Documentation.md

 7.  **Premium Features:**
     *   If `story.premium?.convaiAgentId` is present, an `<elevenlabs-convai>` custom element and its required script are conditionally rendered at the bottom of the component, enabling the AI avatar for interactive conversations.
     *   If `story.premium?.freeNavigationIndex` is `true`, a left-side navigation index (chips for each page) is displayed on wider screens, allowing premium users to jump to any page.
-8.  **Reading/Rating Anti-Abuse Logic:**
+8.  **Reading/Rating Anti-Abuse Logic and Credit Deduction:**
     *   The component logs when a user reads a story.
-This interaction data is used by the backend to implement anti-abuse measures for story ratings and other community features, ensuring genuine engagement.
+This interaction data is used by the backend to implement anti-abuse measures for story ratings and other community features.
+For paid stories, reading also triggers a credit deduction via the `deductCreditsForRead` Firebase Function, managed by the `AuthContext` to ensure sufficient user credits.

 ## 5. Responsiveness